hashicorp/vagrant/website/source/docs/vagrantfile/winssh_settings.html.md

 * `config.winssh.upload_directory` (string) - The upload directory used on the guest to store scripts for execute.
 This is set to `C:\Windows\Temp` by default.
-Vagrant will not attempt to create this directory, so it must already exist on the guest.